 The famous invention of the Bessemer Process paved the way for the mass production of steel, making it one of the world's biggest industries.
 Now steel is used in the creation of everything from bridges to skyscrapers.

 18. Transistors are vital for modern electronics

 The transistor is an essential component in nearly every modern electronic gadget.
-In 1926 AD, Julius Lilienfeld patented a field-effect transistor, but the working device was not feasible thenwas.
+In 1926 AD, Julius Lilienfeld patented a field-effect transistor, but the working device was not feasible as it was.

 In 1947 AD, John Bardeen, Walter Brattain, and William Shockley developed the first practical transistor device at Bell Laboratories.
-For this invention, the trio were awarded the 1956 Nobel Prize in physics.
+The trio was awarded the 1956 Nobel Prize in physics for this invention.

 Transistors have since become a fundamental piece of the circuitry in countless electronic devices, including televisions, cellphones, and computers, making a remarkable impact on technology.

 Antibiotics have saved millions of lives by killing and inhibiting the growth of harmful bacteria.
 Louis Pasteur and Robert Koch first described the use of antibiotic drugs in 1877 AD.

 In 1928, Alexander Fleming identified penicillin, derived from a mold species.